jakobniinja/quarkus-friutmix/README.md

 16/7 - TODO: fix a global counter for id's - uuid is behaving weird 21/7 - Global counter impl
 21/7 - TODO: create a fruit validation for duplicate name

+22/7 - Fruit is now getting validate every request 22/7 - TODO: map validation and duplicate key error to status code with short and sweet desc
 ```